 Many people have this same difficulty.
 Rather than using television or music, try using a white noise machine, this ambient noise music, or even running a fan or air conditioner.
 It’s soothing because it runs at a constant rhythm and temperature and masks background sounds.

-Our bodies have to drop in temperature to fall asleep and this process is greatly helped if our environment closely matches this temperature.
+Our bodies have to drop in temperature to fall asleep and our environment directly influences this.
 The ideal sleep temperature is 64 to 72 degrees Farenheit, or 18 to 22 degrees Celsius.

 If you have the means, use air conditioning to achieve this.
 If not, using a fan, sleeping naked (see below), and using blackout curtains through the day can help to keep the room cool.